equitymarkets/AirFares/README.md

 #### PROJECT LIMITATIONS AND SETBACKS

+During our project we encountered some limitations and setbacks that we have chosen to highlight below:

+1. Because we cleaned our data to not be split by days, months, and years and just maintained a yearly breakdown, our deductions aren't based on 'longitudinal anaysis' like week-to-week or month to month analysis.
+This can potentially lead to undue emphasis placed on our coclusions.
+2. Because our sources came from two different places, a lot of work had to go into reformatting both datasets so they are able to merge smoothly for analyses.
-The passenger and airline price CSVs were not formatted to cleanly fit into a database format.
-To clean them, we had to delete the top row as well as the bottom three rows.
+3. The passenger and airline price CSVs were not formatted to cleanly fit into a database format.
+Thus we had to clean them by deleting the top and bottom three rows.
 The passenger and airline price CSVs were not formatted to cleanly fit into a database format.
 To clean them, we had to delete the top row as well as the bottom three rows.